 - Title Tags – These explain the content on the webpage and help users direct themselves to your site.
 To use an analog example, you can think about title tags as the file names on filing folders.
 Title tags must be crafted with keywords that describe the information on the page.

-- Meta-Description – Describes website/page on Google search engine results page (SERP).
+- Meta-Description – This describes the website/page on the Google search engine results page (SERP).
 Because meta-descriptions must be under 160 characters, concision is key.
 This small amount of real estate can make or break whether users click on your page.

 - Google Search Console + your Sitemap – Adding your sitemap to the Google Search Console tells Google about your site’s content.
 It is important that you submit your sitemap to all the top search engines so that they can find pages on your site faster and can rank them accordingly.

 - On-site Security – Website security prevents attacks, compromised information, and viruses from wreaking havoc on your computer and on your visitors when they inquire about your law services.
 The last thing you want is for your website to harm the computer of a potential client.

 - On-Site Load Speed – The speed with which your website loads also affects your search engine ranking.
 The longer your page takes to load, the lower you will rank—because, as we know, nobody likes waiting.

 - Calls to Action – Make sure that your website includes buttons and other calls to action.
 Once you have drawn in a user, you must make it as easy as possible for them to continue their relationship with you.

 The importance of great content

 Although there are numerous SEO focus areas, these elements mean little if you do not have great content.
 Just as using fine china will not improve the quality of bad food, innovative design will not save your website from bad content.
 Users visit websites for the content, so if the information displayed on your website is incorrect, uninteresting, or without purpose, your clients will quickly move on to a competitor’s page.

 Maintaining an Active Blog